• mina86.com

 It’s important to remember this is not all that is needed to perform conversion between sRGB and XYZ colour spaces.
 The matrix assumes a linear RGB coordinates normalised to [0, 1] range which requires dealing with gamma correction.
 I’ve written a follow-up article which describes how to deal with that.

-Update (March 2021): The article has been updated with more precise value for the D65 standard illuminant.
+Updated in March 2021 with more precise value for the D65 standard illuminant.
 This affected the resulting numbers slightly.